hmbashar/Change-Category-Checkbox-to-Radio-Button/readme.txt

 Requires at least: 5.0
 Tested up to: 6.6.2
 Requires PHP: 7.4
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+If you need to restrict your WordPress posts to select only one category.

 == Description ==
 If you need to restrict your WordPress posts to select only one category, this plugin automatically changes the category/taxonomy checkboxes to radio buttons in the post editor.
 This simplifies category selection for users who only want to assign one category to a post.